Council invited feedback on the proposed amendment to the Planning Scheme Policy for Development Works.

 - make other consequential or administrative amendments.

-The proposed amendment was subject to public consultation from Monday, 2 November to Friday, 4 December 2020.
+The proposed amendment was subject to public consultation from 2 November 2020 to 4 December 2020 (inclusive).

 View the proposed amendment